NaserParhizkar/docs/source/includes/_usermanagement.md

     }
 });</code></pre></div>

 You can update all your user's data.
-Once you are done, just use the `save()` method to save your changes in Stormpath.
+Once you are done, just use the `save()` method to save your changes.
 Fields are freely structurable so you can name them as you wish (just a few fields name are protected for our use: `_provider_*`).

 ## Reset password (or lost password)